-- This is the latest quarterly edition of the Driver & Vehicle Agency ‘DfI Driver, Vehicle, Operator, and Enforcement Statistics’ relating to April to June 2018.
+- This is the nineteenth edition of the quarterly publication ‘DfI Driver, Vehicle, Operator, and Enforcement Statistics’, relating to April to June 2019.
 The release is written and issued by the DVA Statistics Branch in the Department for Infrastructure.
-This is the fifteenth edition of the quarterly publication under its new departmental title having previously been released by the former DoE.

 - Quarterly comparisons are included within the release to give some indication of change since the same quarter the previous year; however this is within the context that DVA schedules its operations across the business year to meet its business objectives.
 Timing and scheduling differences between individual quarters within different years will occasionally produce apparent large movements in trend.
 For a better understanding of changes in DVA volumes and performance over time, annual trend data in the tables should be reviewed.

 - Data sources - The figures are derived mainly from administrative sources held within the DVA and the DfI’s Transport Regulation Unit.

 - Vehicle Registration - Although no longer the responsibility of DVA, for completeness and to provide continuity of reporting, detailed figures have been included in this publication relating to vehicle first registrations and vehicle licensing.
 DVA statisticians receive, on a quarterly basis, quality assured vehicle registration and licensing extracts from the DVLA/DfT for the purposes of producing Official Statistics.
 The DVLA/DfT are, and continue to be, responsible for all vehicle licensing and registration enquiries.
 Due to publication timing differences with the DfT, who release the headline UK figures; the latest available NI vehicle first registration figures are up to end-March 2019.